-AP Plasma in the Paint Process
+AP plasma in the paint process

-Today TRW manufactures sensors, keyless entry systems, and switches and switch mechanisms for systems inside the vehicle designed to enhance control and comfort for car manufacturers such as Daimler and Ford.
-From injection molding and painting to laser cutting and electronics manufacturing, most of the components are produced, assembled and tested in-house.
+Today TRW manufactures sensors, keyless entry systems and switches and switch mechanisms for systems inside the vehicle designed to enhance control and comfort for car manufacturers such as Daimler and Ford.
+From injection moulding and painting to laser cutting and electronics manufacturing, most of the components are produced, assembled and tested in-house.
 The first system supplied on loan by Plasmatreat to perform the test runs was quick to gain admirers.
-Tietz commented.
-"It was easy to operate, clearly laid out, quiet, safe and didn't take up much space."
-After the test phase, a production plant equipped with two plasma jets was initially used.
-But as volumes increased, a larger painting line was required and Venjakob Maschinenbau GmbH & Co.
-KG from Rheda-Wiedenbrück was commissioned to integrate a plasma system connected in series immediately upstream of the paint station right from the outset.
+Kerstin Tietz comments: "It was easy to operate, clearly laid out, quiet, safe and didn't take up much space".
+After the test phase a production plant equipped with two plasma jets was initially used.
+But as volumes increased, a larger painting line was required.
+Machinery manufacturer Venjakob Maschinenbau GmbH & Co.
+KG from Rheda-Wiedenbrück was commissioned to integrate a plasma system connected in series immediately upstream of the paint station.